kivy/pyjnius/docs/source/api.rst

     .. attribute:: __javainterfaces__

-        List of the Java interfaces you want to proxify, in the format 'org/lang/Class'. (eg: 'java/util/Iterator'), not 'org.lang.Class'.
+        List of the Java interfaces you want to proxify, in the format 'org/lang/Class' (e.g. 'java/util/Iterator'), not 'org.lang.Class'.

     .. attribute:: __javacontext__

-        Indicate which class loader to use: 'system' or 'app', default to 'system':
+        Indicate which class loader to use, 'system' or 'app'.
+The default is 'system'.

         - By default, we assume that you are going to implement a Java interface declared in the Java API.
 It will use the 'system' class